DFE-Digital/login.dfe.manage/README.md

 ### Run application

-This application requires redis to run.
-If running locally, the easiest way is to create an instance of redis using docker:
+This application requires Redis to run.
+If running locally, the easiest way is to create an instance of Redis using Docker:

 ```
 docker run -d -p 6379:6379 redis
 ```

-Once redis is running, start it with:
+Once Redis is running, start it with:

 ```
 npm run dev